inazense/simulate-keys-windows-ce/README.md

 ```
 IntPtr myProcessPID = getMyProcessPID("MyProcess.exe");
 ```
-And, in line 60 of same file, you can select what key simulate.
+And in line 60 of same file, you can select what key do you want to simulate.
 All the possible keys are in ```Keys.cs```.
 Just replace that line by a key of your preference
 ```
 byte key = Keys.ENTER;
 ```